 To use Light ProbesLight probes store information about how light passes through space in your scene.
 A collection of light probes arranged within a given space can improve lighting on moving objects and static LOD scenery within that space.
 More info

-See in Glossary on your moving GameObjectsThe fundamental object in Unity scenes, which can represent characters, props, scenery, cameras, waypoints, and more.
+See in Glossary component on the moving GameObjectThe fundamental object in Unity scenes, which can represent characters, props, scenery, cameras, waypoints, and more.
 A GameObject’s functionality is defined by the Components attached to it.
 More info

 See in Glossary Renderer component has a Light Probes setting which is set to Blend Probes by default.
 This means that by default, all GameObjects will use light probes and will blend between the nearest probes as it changes position in your sceneA Scene contains the environments and menus of your game.
 Think of each unique Scene file as a unique level.
 In each Scene, you place your environments, obstacles, and decorations, essentially designing and building your game in pieces.
 More info

 You can change this setting to either “off” or “use proxy volume”.
 Switching the light probes setting to off will disable the light probe’s effect on this GameObject.

 Light Probe Proxy Volumes are a special setting which you can use for situations where a large moving object might be too big to be sensibly lit by the results of a single tetrahedron from the light probe groupA component that enables you to add Light Probes to GameObjects in your scene.
 More info